garrettsherm/catch-of-the-day/readme.md

-## Following along Wes Bos' React Course
+## Following along with Wes Bos' React Course

 Course website can be found here https://reactforbeginners.com/, Wes' code for the course can be found https://github.com/wesbos/React-For-Beginners-Starter-Files.